The easiest way is to use Tools.Valarm.net JSON API with the Esri GeoEvent Extension for ArcGIS Server.

 In this HowTo tutorial you’ll learn how to get real-time, geo-enabled remote monitoring data from tools.valarm.net into the Esri GeoEvent Extension so you’ll have it in your Esri GIS for big data analysis, warehousing, and decision-support roles.
-This is done in the screenshot on the right where you see water quality sensor data and pH levels from this Valarm deployment in remote Pennsylvania streams.
+This is done in the screenshot on where you see water monitoring system info and pH levels from this sensors deployed in remote Pennsylvania streams.

 First off make sure you’ve got these things set up: